alaaabdel/Gen_AI_LangGraph_Demo/README.md

 Query-Based Document Retrieval App

-A Streamlit app that enables users to query and retrieve relevant information from a set of documents.
+A Q&A app that enables users to query and retrieve relevant information from a set of documents.
 The app leverages HuggingFace embeddings and stores them in a Cassandra vector database for efficient document retrieval.
-Key techniques include document splitting, embedding generation, and retrieval-based NLP using vector search.
+It incorporates an agent-based query router, which checks multiple sources—if relevant information isn't found in one store, it dynamically searches in another.